Skip to main content

 configure GCP machine 2CPUs min 4vCPUs

-2.4 Click Change and add storage to minimum requirements.
+2.4 Click Change and add storage and boot disk to minimum requirements.

 Show me